matternstsr/atlas-web_front_end/sass_scss/README.md

 File: 6-nested_hover.scss

 0/6 pts
-7. Nested and nested again
+# Exercise 7.
+Nested and nested again
-mandatory
 Write a Sass file that assigns:

 Font size 14px to all body tags